christiankyle-ching/board_resolution_is/docs/deploy_windows_apache.md

 2. In the httpd.conf (`C:\Apache24\conf\httpd.conf`) file (NOT THE TEMPLATE), change the following values:
    1. Run `mod_wsgi-express module-config` **(not on venv)**.
 Copy the three lines and replace in the `httpd.conf`.
    2. Replace paths with "..." to point to the project folder (static, media, and wsgi). **NOTE**: Use forward slashes `/`.

+## Set Static IP of the server
+Change the IP settings of the server from DHCP (Automatic) to Static.
+For Windows: follow this guide (https://docs.microsoft.com/en-us/troubleshoot/windows-server/networking/change-ip-address-network-adapter#how-to-specify-an-ip-address).

 ## Install httpd service
 `httpd -k install`